Scroll to the bottom to join our

 The disorder for this type of person is known as a narcissist or NPD (Narcissistic personality disorder.)
 Yes, there is a name for it, and they are everywhere.
 I mean in all nationalities, all walks of life, and yes, in your community.
 Do you know who they are?
 I doubt you do unless you were trampled by one.

 Did A Narcissist Trample You?

 I bet I get a lot of head nods here.
-Many of you have encountered a narcissist in their lifetime; if you have not, then you are one lucky soul.
+Here is a great time for me to tell you that it’s not your fault.
+Many of you have encountered a narcissist in your lifetime; if you have not, then you are one lucky soul.

 I am speaking from experience and have studied the NPD.
 I was married to an NPD, and I have a very close family member married to one.
 Because of this, I felt the need to learn all I could to help others get free of the abuse.

 I am a good judge of character, but the one who can fool me is a narcissist.
 It took me a long time to figure out why.
 They believe what they are saying, and think what they are doing is for the good of themselves.
 So, to see through them is impossible until they take their mask off.

 Not only that but getting away from a narcissistic person is only the beginning.
 They go out of their way to bring you back into the fold of their abuse.
 They want to use you and see if they can get you back to treat you like the scum they believe you are.
 It’s not your fault they are this way.

 As we move on, I want to tell you again that it’s not your fault what the narcissist does to you.
 Healing from a Narcissistic relationship is a life-long process and requires help.

 A narcissist will harm others to get all of the attention.
 They will go to great lengths, including lies, to make you appear threatening so they can look better.
 A narcissist has no sense of right and wrong.
 So you see it’s not your fault, really!
 They will make up lies about you to get the attention of others.

 Traits of a Narcissist, Their Beliefs To See That It’s Not Your Fault